Cahora Bassa Dam

-The Cahora Bassa Dam is located in Mozambique.
-It is one of two major dams on the Zambezi river, the other being the Kariba.
-The project began to come online in 1979 after much political debate.
-This dam uses the Zambezi River water to generate electricity by turning turbines.
-That energy is then sent to South Africa.
-The Cahora Bassa Dam forms Cahora Bassa Lake.
-The dam is jointly owned by Mozambique and Portugal.
-From independence until 2007, eighteen percent share of the dam and lake was owned by Mozambique and eighty-two percent by Portugal.
-Portugal sold down its share to 15 percent in 2007.
-The Cahora Bassa Dam is the largest hydroelectric power plant in southern Africa and the most efficient power generating station in Mozambique.
+The Cahora Bassa Dam is one of two major dams on the Zambezi, the other being the Kariba Dam.
+The project commenced in 1969 and, after much political debate, began to come online in 1979.
+Jointly owned by the governments of Mozambique and Portugal, from independence until 2007, eighteen percent share of the dam and its reservoir was owned by Mozambique and eighty-two percent by Portugal.
+In 2007, Portugal sold down its share to 15 percent.
+The Cahora Bassa Dam is the largest hydroelectric power plant in southern Africa and the most efficient power-generating station in Mozambique.